“It is the glory of God to conceal a matter; to search out a matter is the glory of kings.” (Proverbs 25:2)

 A three-part article about the history of scientific philosophy and the Bible, what science can and cannot do and the scientific accuracy of the Bible.

-A fascinating documentary that touches on the scientific evidence for Intelligent Design found in biology, cosmology and other scientific disciplines (for those with basic scientific knowledge) (60 minutes):
+A fascinating documentary that touches on the scientific evidence for Intelligent Design found in biology, cosmology and other scientific disciplines (for normal people like me (non-scientists) with basic scientific knowledge) (60 minutes):

-A fascinating academic (non-religious) lecture about the scientific evidence for Intelligent Design (for the scientists) (1:22:45):
+A fascinating academic (non-religious) lecture about the scientific evidence for Intelligent Design (for the scientists and scientifically minded) (1:22:45):